LukeMcM89/Employee-Mgmt-System/README.md

 console.table

+# Installations

-To install the necessary dependencies, running the following command:
+To install the necessary dependencies, run the following command:

 npm i